 Welcome to your school.
 You are about to begin a new and exciting school year.
-The faculty and staff of both OCEMS are dedicated and caring individuals who are here to work with you and assist you in having a meaningful educational experience.
+The faculty and staff OCEMS are dedicated and caring individuals who are here to work with you and assist you in having a meaningful educational experience.

 This handbook is provided to assist you in knowing the school policies and procedures in which we will operate throughout this school year.
 Please, take the time to familiarize yourself with its contents.
 Keep this handbook available throughout the school year so that you may refer to it if questions arise.
+You can find the handbook on our website at risingsunschools.com.